ebraun68/codonaln/README.md

 <outfile>.codon.alignment.phy   -- codon aligned sequences (phylip format)
 ```

-Note that the phylip format codon is alignment is actually related phylip (long sequence names
+Note that the phylip format codon alignment is actually relaxed phylip format (long sequence names
 are tolerated) with all nucleotides on a single line.

 The seq_summary.txt file is a tab-delimited text file with five columns: 1.
 Sequence name (Name),